 On his first full day in office, President Biden signed an executive order instructing government agencies to use the Defense Production Act to increase the availability of various items needed to fight the pandemic.
 Materials for rapid antigen tests were among the many items on the list — along with N95 masks, surgical gowns, gloves, needles, and syringes — but at the time, lab testing delays were a more pressing concern.

-However, the tests remained in short supply over the coming weeks, prompting the White House to announce on October 1 that it would invest an additional $1.2 billion to obtain millions more rapid tests from Abbott and Celltrion.
-In addition to ramping up production of tests already on the market, the government is also working to speed up the approval process.
-The Department of Health and Human Services announced that the FDA will streamline its authorization process, and the National Institutes of Health will spend $70 million on a new program to “establish an accelerated pathway” to aid test makers seeking approval for their products.
+Biden also said his administration would spend $2 billion on about 280 million rapid tests that would be distributed to places like community health centers, food banks, and schools.
+However, tests remained in short supply over the coming weeks, prompting the White House to announce on October 1 that it would invest an additional $1.2 billion to obtain millions more rapid tests from Abbott and Celltrion.
+In addition to ramping up production of tests already on the market, the government said it was also working to speed up the approval process.
+The Department of Health and Human Services announced on October 25 that the FDA would streamline its authorization process, and the National Institutes of Health would spend $70 million on a new program to “establish an accelerated pathway” to aid test makers seeking approval for their products.

 When will more tests be available?

-Still, in the U.S., at-home COVID testing may never be as cheap or as widespread as it is in places like the U.K. Dr. Michael Mina told NPR in October that while he’s happy to see the Biden administration devoting more resources toward rapid testing, “it’s not enough, and it’s not fast enough.
+The reality is, in the U.S., at-home COVID testing may never be as cheap or as widespread as it is in places like the U.K. Dr. Michael Mina told NPR in October that while he’s happy to see the Biden administration devoting more resources toward rapid testing, “it’s not enough, and it’s not fast enough.
 America is so far behind our peer nations.”

-This post has been updated.
+This post has been updated throughout.